Abibubble/ms3-the-bar-blade/TESTING.md

 ### 404
 * Accessible by all users
-* This page will display if a user has tried to access a page that doesn't exist.
+* This page will display if a user has tried to access a page that doesn't exist, or if a user doesn't have access to the page they're trying to reach.
 * It accesses whether the user is logged in or not, and if logged in, what admin rights they have, and displays the corresponding navigation bar.
 * It states clearly that it's a 404 error, and that the page hasn't been found.
 * It directs the user to the navigation bar to continue back to the safety of the site.